nirum-lang/nirum/docs/package.md

 *`version`* (string)
 :   The required [semver][] of the package.

+`description` (string)
+:   An optional short description of the package.

 `authors` (array of tables)
 :   The list of authors.
 Note that it can be empty, but `name` field is